NREL/SOEP-QSS-Test/README.md

 * FMI/FMIL API extensions to better support QSS solvers are under development at Modelon.
 * PyFMI fails in retrieving some variable results: we don't currently know why.

+### OCT (OPTIMICA Compiler Toolkit)

+* OCT has event indicator variable generation that QSS uses to track the zero-crossing functions.

 ### Ptolemy

 * Ptolemy models may be added if desired by LBNL.